How does providing identification on Airbnb work?

 - The full name on your government ID and whether you’re over or under 25 years old.

 90 days after you complete your most recent booking, you can remove your government ID photo by visiting your Edit Profile page.
-If you remove your ID photo, any upcoming reservations will be cancelled.
+If you remove your ID photo, any upcoming reservations will be canceled.

 Where permitted by applicable law, we may also provide information from your government ID, such as your full name and date of birth, to our service providers to run checks against public records for criminal convictions and sex offender registrations.
 For now, these checks are limited to users in the United States about whom we have adequate identifying information, such as the user’s full name and date of birth.
 While we believe these checks help us deter fraud and misuse of our services, they don’t guarantee that interactions with people who book through Airbnb will be safe or problem-free.
 Please carefully review our notice about the limitations of background and registered sex offender checks.